andyinabox/bethlehem-steel/README.md

 Instructions
 -------------

-Most of what you need to know for the scrolling
+Most of what you need to know for the visual effects will actually be found elsewhere, especially in the documentation for the [skrollr plugin](https://github.com/Prinzhorn/skrollr) we are using for the scroll functionality.
+See the bottom of this document for more links and resources.

+The instructions in this section are mainly for functionality that is specific to this project, like "dev mode", asset loading, and scroll-based media playback.

 ### Dev mode